You can apply for September 2023 entry here >

 “I am thoroughly enjoying my time on the Teaching and Learning Foundation Degree course, even through these challenging times.
 The support I am receiving from my tutors is outstanding.
 Tutors always provide helpful feedback, which is one of my favourite things as I am never left struggling or unsure as to what areas of my work need improvement.

-My progression from Level 3 to a degree course at Cardinal Newman College has been seamless, which is something I was worrying about.
-However, with the assistance of the staff I haven’t had a single worry.
+My progression from Level 3 to a degree course at Cardinal Newman College has been seamless, which is something I was worried about.
+However, with the assistance of the staff, I haven’t had a single worry.
 Not only has volunteering helped my knowledge towards the course, via applying my own real-life scenarios to my assignments, but the course has also boosted my confidence within the workplace, as it is providing me with the correct skills to work at the best of my ability, which is reflecting through my grades.

 The thing I love most about the course is that it is only one day a week, allowing for flexibility to include placement, a paid job and spending time with my son.
 I do not feel restricted or overwhelmed, therefore have plenty of time to incorporate a social life, balanced with sufficient time to complete coursework too.

-The modules on this course are interesting and relevant to my practice and I love that our class size means we can always have detailed group or individual discussions about each module during our lessons.
+The modules on this course are interesting and relevant to my practice and I love that our class size means we can always have a detailed group or individual discussions about each module during our lessons.
 This has been highly beneficial when completing assignments and including appropriate and accurate information.

 Overall, I am happy with my decision to join the course and I am excited to continue on this brilliant journey.”